-To declare, make an appointment with the undergraduate student services coordinator, Ginny Jackson on Starfish.
+To declare, make an appointment with Academic Advising Manager, Ginny Jackson on Starfish.

 If students are not currently in the College of Letters & Science (L&S), you must transfer into L&S before declaring.
-However, students are welcome to meet with the Conservation Biology student services coordinator to discuss the major before transferring or declaring.
+However, students are welcome to meet with the Conservation Biology advising manager to discuss the major before transferring or declaring.

 Conservation Biology Majors must take at least 50 credits in the major.
 Students must complete all core requirements (I), 12 credits of Field/Species Biology (II), and an elective Social Science course plus additional elective coursework (III) to get to the required 50 credits.
 In addition, students must also satisfy all University requirements and the L&S B.A. or B.S. requirements.

 Because the Conservation Biology major has many elective courses and because career and professional goals vary widely among students, pursuing advice and guidance is important.
-For this reason, students are encouraged to meet with their faculty advisor and student services coordinator regularly to discuss their academic plans.
+For this reason, students are encouraged to meet with their Academic Advising Manager regularly to discuss their academic plans.
 In addition, students considering graduate study must choose courses that will provide a strong foundation.
 In addition, such students should seek out advanced courses in their chosen field if possible as well as a research experience.

 The Conservation Biology Personal Statement requirement is completed by students in the major during their final year.
 Students choose a conservation program or organization of interest, then evaluate their mission and explore potential barriers or challenges to meeting the program’s goals.
 The requirement includes a writing exercise and allows students to work with their faculty advisor or affiliate reviewer to connect UW-Madison experiences to future career or academic goals.